iterami/Docs.htm/common/js/core.md

 ---

 ### `core_round(args)`
-* Rounds a number to a specific number of decimal places.
+* Rounds a number to a specific number of decimal places and returns it.

 Arg      | Required? | Notes
 ---------|-----------|------